hickory-dns/hickory-dns/README.md

 | **Server**    | [![](https://img.shields.io/crates/v/hickory-server.svg)](https://crates.io/crates/hickory-server) [![hickory-server](https://docs.rs/hickory-server/badge.svg)](https://docs.rs/hickory-server) Use to host DNS records, this also has a `hickory-dns` binary for running in a daemon form.                                       |
 | **Resolver**  | [![](https://img.shields.io/crates/v/hickory-resolver.svg)](https://crates.io/crates/hickory-resolver) [![hickory-resolver](https://docs.rs/hickory-resolver/badge.svg)](https://docs.rs/hickory-resolver) Utilizes the client library to perform DNS resolution.
 Can be used in place of the standard OS resolution facilities. |

-**NOTICE** This project was rebranded from Hickory DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo.
+**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo.

 # Goals